lyteword/chspurgeon-tod/volume-2/psalm-51.md

 (c) Sin estimated as separation from God.

-2\.Spiritual restoration.
+2\.
+Spiritual restoration.
 First step—Sacrifice of a broken spirit.
 Last step—Spirit of liberty. *Thy free spirit.
 F. W. Robertson.*

 **Verse 6.** See T. Goodwin's Treatise, entitled, "An Unregenerate Man's Guiltiness before God, in respect of Sin and Punishment."
 Book 9 cap.
 1-2.
 (Nichol's edition, Vol. X., p.
 324 *et seq.* )

 **Verse 7.** Here is,

-1\.Faith in the act of an atonement for sin.
+1\.
+Faith in the act of an atonement for sin.
 "I shall be clean."

-2\.Faith in the method of its application.
+2\.
+Faith in the method of its application.
 "Purge me, "etc. Sprinkled as the blood of sacrifices.

-3\.Faith in its efficacy.
+3\.
+Faith in its efficacy.
 "I shall be whiter, "etc.

 **Verse 10.**

-1\.The change to be effected.
+1\.
+The change to be effected.

 (a) A clean heart.

 (b) A right spirit.

-2\.The power by which it is accomplished.
+2\.
+The power by which it is accomplished.

 (a) A creative power, such as created the world at first.